hofstadter-io/demos/full-stack-app/readme.md

 anyone can now use it to make a full-stack app with their own data model.

+---
+dev notes...

+1. show using section 01
+2. skip frontend walkthrough here, just do second import & regen
+3. build frontend in later section here, after the reader uses it here without the details

+This should show both end-user cases

 ### new app with different types